 Next up is the “Other Fellowships Applied for” section

-Fortunately, The Equal Justice Works Fellowship application is due on September 21 three days after the Shaffer Fellowship, and is largely made up of the same components of a Shaffer application but with some extra essay questions.
+Fortunately, The Equal Justice Works Fellowship application is due on September 20 the same as the Shaffer and Bank of America Foundation fellowships, and is largely made up of the same components of a Shaffer application but with some extra essay questions.
 (See a sample EJW application here.)
-If you’re applying for Shaffer, at a minimum, plan to apply for EJW if possible.
+If you’re applying for Shaffer or BOAF, at a minimum, plan to apply for EJW if possible.
 Not all organizations are willing to sponsor candidates for both EJW and NDLS fellowships but if your organization is, try and apply for EJW as well.
-By virtue of applying to Shaffer, you will have the important bones of the application in place; host organization, letters of recommendation, and a project.
-Just answer the extra questions, particularly pertaining to metrics and you have another job application out there and can feel more confident about your Shaffer application because you will be able to say you’re applying to other fellowships instead of just relying on the Notre Dame specific opportunities.
+By virtue of applying to Shaffer and BOAF, you will have the important bones of the application in place; host organization, letters of recommendation, and a project.
+Just answer the extra questions, particularly pertaining to metrics and you have another job application out there and can feel more confident about your Shaffer and BOAF applications because you will be able to say you’re applying to other fellowships instead of just relying on the Notre Dame specific opportunities.

 As far as “Other Fellowships Applied For,” there are tons of opportunities and it behooves you to take advantage of them.
 Read the Notre Dame Public Interest Fellowship Database “paid fellowships” tab.
 There are over 200 distinct fellowship opportunities, spanning a very wide variety of practice and geographic areas.
 To name 3 out of the 200, the California Capitol Fellows Program places fellows at the highest level of California state government, the Georgetown University Law Center: Harrison Institute for Public Law Fellowship has fellows work for Georgetown’s legal clinic for either the health team or trade team while receiving an LLM degree, and the Building Excellent Schools Fellowship awards fellows $90,000 to participate in a year-long training program, where they learn how to open a charter school in one of BES’ designated areas and then work to start a charter school after the program.